woocommerce/woocommerce/plugins/woocommerce-blocks/docs/extensibility/available-filters.md

 ## Examples

-### Changing the wording of the Totals label in the Cart and Checkout
+### Changing the wording of the Totals label in the Mini Cart, Cart and Checkout

 For this example, let's suppose we are building an extension that lets customers pay a deposit, and defer the full amount until a later date.